Parsl/parsl/docs/index.rst

 Parsl can run on most supercomputers and with major cloud providers.

 The real power of Parsl comes is expressing multi-step workflows of functions.
-Parsl lets you chain functions together and will launch each function as soon as possible.
+Parsl lets you chain functions together and will launch each function as inputs and computing resources are available.

 .. code-block:: python